majorsalad/todoList/README.md

 # TodoList [Using NodeJS and MongoDB]
 Ah, the todo-list.
 Something everyone has worked on before, however, I believe it to be an essential project in anyone's repertoire.
-The reason being is because it connects a lot of different strategies and technologies.
+The reason being is because it connects a lot of different strategies, concepts and technologies.
 Besides, who doesn't love a good todo-list?

 # How it works
 - Must have the required node packages installed and the knowledge of how to use the terminal if you wish to use this locally